[Guide] Write Board Meeting Agendas Like A Pro + Template

 Specify the time allotted to each item

 You only have limited time in people’s schedules to run the board meeting and it is important you box off the priority topics.
-By specifying how long each item runs for, you keep the meeting on track, ensure it covers everything it needs to and keeps the discussion focused on what is important, rather than darting off at tangents.
+By specifying how long each item runs for, you keep the meeting on track, ensure it covers everything it needs to and keep the discussion focused on what is important, rather than darting off at tangents.

 Use digital tools